-Often these blocks are as a result of subdividing a long block with the rear block then becoming the ‘Battleaxe block” – coloured brown as in this plan.
+Often these blocks are as a result of subdividing a long block with the rear block then becoming the ‘Battleaxe block” – coloured red, as in this plan.

 In the plan the existing house has been retained.

-You will also often find cases where the original house has been demolished to allow 2 blocks to be sold.
+You will also often find cases where the original house has been demolished to allow 2 blocks to be sold at the same time.

 To get access to the site you will require at least 20m of driveway and perhaps a turning area.
 This will have a substantial costs.
-I would allow at least $500/m of driveway for a temporary gravel driveway during construction and concrete at completion.
+I would allow at least $600/m run of driveway for a temporary gravel driveway during construction and for final concrete at completion.